Bicycle Accident Guides

 Frequently Asked Questions

-Yes.
-If the cyclist is partially at fault, recovery can be reduced under comparative fault rules.
+Recovery may be reduced under comparative fault rules, but many states still allow partial recovery.
 The percentage of fault reduces both economic and non-economic damages.
-Evidence of right-of-way compliance and lane position helps minimize fault allocation.
+Evidence of right-of-way compliance helps minimize fault allocation.

-No. Many resolve through negotiated settlements when liability and damages are documented.
-Trials are more likely when fault is disputed, damages are complex, or policy limits are contested.
-Strong evidence can encourage earlier resolution.
+Yes.
+Many cases resolve through negotiated settlements once liability and damages are documented.
+Clear evidence and completed damages documentation often encourage insurers to settle.
+Trials are more likely when fault is disputed or coverage limits are contested.
+Related Resource: Food Delivery Bicycle Accidents: Liability and Insurance Layers {/ jf-auto-related /}

 Legal Disclaimer